-Option traders can enjoy time decay (positive Theta) -- but those positions come with negative Gamma -- and that translates into the possibility of incurring a significant loss.
+Option traders can enjoy positive Theta (time decay); however, those positions come with negative Gamma (rate of price changes) which can translate into the possibility of incurring a significant loss.
 Other traders prefer to own options, along with the possibility of earning an occasional large profit.
-However, these positions come with negative Theta, meaning that the position loses money on a consistent basis unless the asset price moves enough to offset the time decay.
+The caveat to this position is negative Theta, meaning that the position will lose money on a consistent basis unless the asset price moves enough to offset the time decay.
 Whether to be a premium seller or a premium buyer is one of the major decisions for a novice options trader.

-Background information for readers who are new to the concept of using the Greeks to measure risk:
+Background information for readers who are new to the concept of using the Greeks to measure risk.

-If you decide to take a position with positive gamma: Assume that you own one out-of-the-money call option:
+If you decide to take a position with positive Gamma, we can assume that you own one out-of-the-money call option.
+Here's an example:

 Stock price: $74